tonychyan/Tyemill-React-JSX-Style-Guide/README.md

       return WithFoo;
     }
     ```
-  - **Props Naming**: Avoid using DOM component prop names for different purposes.
+  - **Props Naming**: Avoid using names that sound like DOM components as prop names to avoid confusion.

     > Why?
 People expect props like `style` and `className` to mean one specific thing.
 Varying this API for a subset of your app makes the code less readable and less maintainable, and may cause bugs.